Leader-Telegram

-The Eau Claire Leader-Telegram (founded in 1881) is a newspaper published in Eau Claire, Wisconsin, by Adams Publishing Group.
-It is read throughout Eau Claire County and surrounding counties.
+The Leader-Telegram is a daily newspaper published in Eau Claire, Wisconsin, by Adams Publishing Group.
+It was founded in 1881 and is read throughout Eau Claire County and surrounding counties.

+The Buckshot Run is named after Leader-Telegram sports-writer Ron Buckli.

+History

+Adams Publishing acquired the Leader-Telegram from the Graaskamp and Atkinson families, which had owned the paper since 1887.

 As of 2013, the paper has a daily circulation of nearly 30,000 during the week and a circulation rate of nearly 40,000 for the Sunday paper.
-Adams Publishing acquired the Leader-Telegram from the Graaskamp and Atkinson families, which had owned the paper since 1887.